flyingdarts/flyingdarts-turbo/apps/backend/dotnet/api/README.md

-# Flying Darts X01 Games API
+# Flyingdarts X01 Games API

 ## Overview

-The Flying Darts X01 Games API is a .NET 8 AWS Lambda function that provides real-time WebSocket-based game management for X01 darts games.
-This service handles game creation, player joining, and score tracking through WebSocket connections, enabling multiplayer darts gameplay in the Flying Darts Turbo platform.
+The Flyingdarts X01 Games API is a .NET 8 AWS Lambda function that provides real-time WebSocket-based game management for X01 darts games.
+This service handles game creation, player joining, and score tracking through WebSocket connections, enabling multiplayer darts gameplay in the Flyingdarts Turbo platform.

 This API is responsible for:
 - Managing X01 game sessions through WebSocket connections